Sugar Act: Passage

-The Molasses Act was set to expire in 1763.
+The Molasses Act 1733 (6 Geo.
+2. c.
+13) was set to expire in 1763.
 The Commissioners of Customs anticipated greater demand for both molasses and rum as a result of the end of the war and the acquisition of Canada.
 They believed that the increased demand would make a sharply reduced rate both affordable and collectible.
-When passed by Parliament, the new Sugar Act of 1764 halved the previous tax on molasses.
+When passed by Parliament, the new Sugar Act 1764 halved the previous tax on molasses.
 In addition to promising stricter enforcement, the language of the bill made it clear that the purpose of the legislation was not to simply regulate the trade (as the Molasses Act had attempted to do by effectively closing the legal trade to non-British suppliers) but to raise revenue.

 The new act listed specific goods, the most important being lumber, which could only be exported to Britain.
 Ship captains were required to maintain detailed manifests of their cargo and the papers were subject to verification before anything could be unloaded from the ships.
-Customs officials were empowered to have all violations tried in vice admiralty courts rather than by jury trials in local colonial courts, where the juries generally looked favorably on smuggling as a profession.
+Customs officials were empowered to have all violations tried in vice admiralty courts rather than by jury trials in local colonial courts, where the juries generally looked favourably on smuggling as a profession.

 American historian Fred Anderson wrote that the purpose of the Act was "to resolve the problems of finance and control that plagued the postwar empire".
 To do this "three kinds of measures" were implemented – "those intended to make customs enforcement more effective, those that placed new duties on items widely consumed in America, and those that adjusted old rates in such a way as to maximize revenues."